 Bigger Problems Than Rats: Clean The Poop!

-Even though picking up your dog’s poop might not have a major impact on rodent populations, there are still plenty of reasons to be a conscientious dog owner.
+Even though picking up your dog’s poop might not have a major impact on rodent populations, there are still plenty of reasons to be a conscientious dog parent.

 In addition to making a mess of unsuspecting pedestrians’ shoes, poop can transmit bacteria, pests, and diseases between animals.
 It’s highly toxic, and many dogs are attracted to the smell and come into contact with it.
 They might step on it and track it inside on their paws.